catholicmelb/parish-handbook/docs/contents/5-employees-and-volunteers.md

 If a parish building requires ESMs but you do not have a maintenance schedule, contact the building department at your local council.

-## Parish's obligations for buildings where ESMs are required
+## Parish’s obligations for buildings where ESMs are required

 For buildings constructed before 1 July 1994, an occupancy permit may not be available.
 Owners are required to ensure that any safety equipment, fittings and safety measures installed are maintained such that they are fit for purpose.
 The safety equipment, fittings and safety measures required to be maintained are generally those installed in accordance with standards and regulations in force at the time of construction.